Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-Given the ability of LODE features to target different types of interactions, it is interesting to investigate a model trained against the entire data set.
-This is particularly challenging because of the vastly different energy scale of the interactions, which is apparent in the representative binding curves in Fig.~\ref{fig:rmse_subset}c,d, and because it is more difficult for the model to infer the correct asymptotic behavior of the interactions based on short-range training data.
-A linear model based only on $p=1$ coefficients yields respectable performance for all dimer classes \emph{separately}, but when applied to the full data set the errors increase by an order of magnitude or more (Fig.~\ref{fig:all_comparison}).
-Results are particularly poor for the weaker interactions, that are completely overshadowed by the much stronger variability in the CC binding curves: in absolute value, the error on the long-range part for PP, PA, AA dimers is comparable to that on the CC subset.
+Given the ability of LODE features to target different types of interactions, it is interesting to investigate a model trained against the entire dataset.
+This is particularly challenging because of the vastly different energy scale of the interactions, which is apparent in \autoref{fig:rmse_subset}, and because it is more difficult for the model to infer the correct asymptotic behavior of the interactions based on SR training data.
+A linear model based only on $p=1$ coefficients yields respectable performance for all dimer classes \emph{separately}, but when applied to the full dataset the errors increase by an order of magnitude or more (\autoref{fig:all_comparison}).
+When compared with the intrinsic energy scale, results are particularly poor for the faster-decaying interactions that are completely overshadowed by the much stronger variability in the CC binding curves: in terms of absolute errors, the error on the LR part for PP, PA, AA dimers is comparable to that on the CC subset.

-The overwhelming dominance of strong interactions cannot be addressed by using more flexible models, that include multiple exponents, nor by adding a non-linear layer on top of the LODE features (Fig.~\ref{fig:all_comparison}, light orange and green bars).
-A very effective strategy, instead, is to reduce the variability in energy scale, by restricting the model to the dimer types that do not contain charged residues (Fig.~\ref{fig:all_comparison}, red bars), that reduces the errors on PP, PA and AA dimers by an order of magnitude.
+The overwhelming dominance of strong interactions cannot be addressed by using more flexible models that include multiple exponents, nor by adding a non-linear layer on top of the LODE features (\autoref{fig:all_comparison}, light orange and green bars).
+A more effective strategy, instead, is to reduce the variability in energy scale by restricting the model to the dimer types that do not contain charged residues (\autoref{fig:all_comparison}, red bars).
+This reduces the errors on PP, PA and AA dimers by an order of magnitude.
 Larger training sets might allow to increase the accuracy when targeting all types of non-bonded interactions.
-However, our computational experiment highlights one of the inherent challenges when extending ML potential to long-range physics.
-Without including ad hoc structures, and designing training targets that single out the desired type of contributions, fitting models on total energy and forces focuses on the larger, short-range or electrostatic terms.
-Other non-bonded interactions, that are important to drive collective effects, but small in absolute magnitude, risk being completely neglected even with a model based on physically-inspired terms.
+However, our computational experiment highlights one of the inherent challenges when extending ML potential to LR physics.
+Without including ad hoc structxures, and designing training targets that single out the desired type of contributions, fitting models on total energy and forces focuses on the larger, SR or electrostatic terms.
+Other non-bonded interactions that are important to drive collective effects, but small in absolute magnitude, risk being completely neglected even with a model based on physically-inspired terms.